 Hag taper is a folk name for the wonderfully medicinal and magical mullein plant.
 Although ruled by the planet Saturn, this herb is often associated with fire.
 In ancient times, one would gather this magnificent herb, dry it out, then dip the spike in animal fat or tallow, and use as a torch for outdoor festivities and ceremonies.
 Mullein (Verbascum thapsus) is traditionally known as an Herb of Protection.
 Other common names for Mullein Candles are Flower Torches, Mullein Torches, Witches Candles and Hag Tapers.

 This listing is for one (1) Mullein Torch made with all natural local beeswax and magick.
+Scented with natural oils of Apple Blossom, Lavender, White Sage and Tansy.
 Never leave a lit candle unattended.
 Keep away from children and pets.
+Each Mullein Torch will range in size.
+Some will be longer and thinner where some will be shorter and thicker.
+They will at least be 6 inches long.